pschatzmann/adpcm/README.md

 # Usage

-This library can be used with cmake or as an Arduino library
+This library can be used directly with cmake or as an Arduino library.
+However I recommend to use it as [Codec](https://github.com/pschatzmann/arduino-audio-tools/wiki/Encoding-and-Decoding-of-Audio) with the [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools).